Mikaela/gist/matrix/FluffyChat/quick-account-switching.md

 # Quick account switching in FluffyChat

-FluffyChat 0.41.0 brings support for using multiple accounts and has an early implementation of quickly switching accounts via input bar, which will get better in a future release, but for now, for impatient people, it can be used by enabling a prefix with Element's (Web/Desktop) `/devtools` by editing the account state which can also be used for sorting accounts.
+FluffyChat 0.41.0 brings support for using multiple accounts and has an early implementation of quickly switching accounts via input bar (useful for roleplaying :wink:), which will get better in a future release, but for now, for impatient people, it can be used by enabling a prefix with Element's (Web/Desktop) `/devtools` by editing the account state which can also be used for sorting accounts.